nreid/xanadu_resources/README.md

 Why should you care?
 Why not just copy the same SLURM header from script to script and only worry about it when a job fails?

 Xanadu is a community resource.
 X users submit Y jobs per month.
 There can sometimes be a significant wait for jobs to begin running.
-Submitting jobs with inaccurate resource requests can tie it up unencessarily and cause problems with job scheduling, wait times and time to completion.
+Submitting jobs with inaccurate resource requests can tie things up unnecessarily and cause problems with job scheduling, wait times and time to completion.

 - When you run a job and request too many resources:
 	- When the cluster is busy, wait times are unnecessarily extended for everyone.
 If you only need 1 CPU but request 30, 29 CPUs will sit idly.